VickySteeves/lc-git/_episodes/08-local.md

 > than you would like!
 {: .callout}

 But at the moment our changes are only recorded locally, on our computer.
 If we wanted to work collaboratively with someone else they would have no way of seeing what we've done.
-We will fix that in the next episode by using GitHub to share our work.